Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 ### []()Upkeep

-Upkeep collection can be set on towns and on nations seperately.
+Upkeep collection can be set on towns and on nations separately.
 Upkeep money is taken from townbanks and nationbanks and removed from the game.
 You can set the upkeep amounts to negative numbers to pay towns and nations instead of charging them.
 Upkeep is used by a server admin to remove inactive towns and nations from the server.
 Setting the upkeep to a negative number gives the town or nation-banks that amount each new day.
 Upkeep is set in [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) with two flags:

 -   `price_nation_upkeep: 100.0`
     -   The server's daily charge on each nation.
 If a nation fails to pay this upkeep, all of it's member towns are kicked and the Nation is removed.